ivyl/gedit-mate/README.markdown

 From now on you can use `g 'file'` command which doesn't block terminal.
 Enable plugins in gedit preferences, choose font (monaco, consolas or DejaVu Sans Mono are great), theme, right formatting, etc.

+# Updating

+Just follow steps from installation.
+Gedit keeps configuration in dconf, so it's save.

 # Plugins

 ## Current